YovM/Cross_Community_Study/README.md

 ## Analysis of user characteristics.
+- Aref Talebzadeh Bardsiri and Abbas Rasoolzadegan.
+Evaluating developers’ expertise in serverless functions by mining activities from multiple platforms.
+Computer and Knowledge Engineering, 2024.
 - Xiaotao Song, Jiafei Yan, Yuexin Huang, Hailong Sun, and Hongyu Zhang.
 A collaboration-aware approach to profiling developer expertise with cross-community data.
 In 2022 IEEE 22nd International Conference on Software Quality, Reliability and Security (QRS), pages 344–355, 2022.
 - Jungil Kim and Eunjoo Lee.
 Understanding the working habits of gh-so users on github commit activity and stack overflow post activity.
 International Journal of Software Engineering and Knowledge Engineering, 31(10):1399–1419, 2021.
 - Hongbo Fang, Daniel Klug, Hemank Lamba, James Herbsleb, and Bogdan Vasilescu.
 Need for tweet: How open source developers talk about their github work on twitter.
 In MSR ’20: Proceedings of the 17th International Conference on Mining Software Repositories, 2020.